-When dealing with sometimes difficult life situations that come our way such as loss of a job, a serious illness, divorce, loss of a loved one, etc. the care of a professionally trained Stephen Minister may be just the emotional and spiritual support that you need.
+Sometimes difficult life situations that come our way such as loss of a job, a serious illness, divorce, loss of a loved one, and more.
+When they do, the care of a professionally trained Stephen Minister may be just the emotional and spiritual support you need.

 What does a Stephen Minister do?

 A Stephen Minister provides one-to-one, lay (non-pastoral) Christian care.

 One-to-one: A Stephen Minister of the same gender will meet with you privately.

 Lay: Stephen Ministers are not pastors, professional counselors, therapists, or physicians.
 They are not authorized to give legal, medical, financial, or any advice other than Bible-based encouragement.
 But, Stephen Ministers are trained and supervised lay volunteers who care.